AI-Empower-Labs/Studio/docker/standard/README.md

 # AI Empower Labs Docker Compose Configuration

-This Docker Compose configuration defines a minimal setup for AI Empower Labs services related to AI operations within the AI Empower Labs ecosystem.
+This Docker Compose configuration defines a standard setup for AI Empower Labs with all services related to AI operations within the AI Empower Labs ecosystem.
 Each service is containerized and configured to ensure efficient and reliable operation.
-This minimal setup excludes Translation and Transcription.

 ## Docker Compose Version